lbuthman/udacity-neighborhood-map/README.md

 back flip if you found an awesome new place.
 (Be careful though, back flips are dangerous.)

-## Navigating the Website

-Now it's time to have some fun!

-You don't have to be logged in to see everything, but you do need to be logged in to add, edit or delete exercises.
-Do keep in mind that you can only edit and delete exercises that you have created.
-To sign-in, you will need a <a href="https://www.facebook.com/r.php">Facebook</a> or <a href="https://accounts.google.com/SignUp?hl=en">Google account</a>.
-If you don't have one already, don't worry, they are easy to sign up for.
-Just click on their links and follow the steps.

 ## Thank Yous, Shout Outs, and Salutations

-Google Maps API for powering the map and location finder FourSquare API for providing details on local pizza places KnockoutJS for easy handling of everything you see on the site!
+Google Maps API for powering the map and location finder<br>
+FourSquare API for providing details on local pizza places<br>
+KnockoutJS for easy handling of everything you see on the site!<br>
 Udacity for guidance and awesome education